arthurfiorette/place/posts/the-cost-of-return-await.md

   ESLint rule.
 </h2>

-A great paradigm of developing large scale applications is to prefer a high level language that speeds up the development stages and is slower at runtime or a mid to lower level language that is faster at runtime but slower to develop.
+A major paradigm of large-scale application development is to prefer a high-level language. which speeds up development stages and is slower in runtime or at a medium to lower level language that is faster at runtime but slower to develop.

-With that in mind, many managers and developers prefers the first option, a considerably high level language with some drawbacks at runtime.
+With that in mind, many managers and developers prefer the first option, a high-level language with some runtime disadvantages.
 Which, in our case, is `Javascript`.

-You may be thinking: _"If I really need performance, I shouldn't be using Javascript"_.
+You might be thinking: _"If I really need performance, I shouldn't be using Javascript"_.
-But, that's not how this literally works.
+But, that's not how it literally works.
 NodeJs can be pretty _fastish_ for almost everything.
-The [Techempower](https://www.techempower.com/benchmarks/) benchmark shows that it can handle pretty good results.
+The [Techempower](https://www.techempower.com/benchmarks/) benchmark shows that he can handle very good results.

-If you could improve just a percent of your code, With a webserver that can only handle ~8k simultaneous requests, that would be 80 more requests that you could've been delivering.
+If you could only improve one percent of your code, with a web server that can only handle ~8k concurrent requests, that would be 80 more requests than you could have been delivering.

-And that's leads us to a simple thing that can improve your code:
+And that brings us to a simple thing that can improve your code:

 ## Awaiting before returning.

-A pretty common pattern in Asynchronous Javascript Programming is to create a async function that waits and encapsulates many other async functions calls:
+A very common pattern in **Asynchronous Javascript Programming** is to create a function that expects and wraps many other async function calls:

 ```js
 async function example() {